Koredotcom/koredotai-docs/docs/searchassist/topic-guide/en/latest/content.md

 <a class="doc-link" target="_blank" href="https://docs.kore.ai/searchassist/concepts/managing-content/crawling-web-pages/">

-  How to upload files as content to your Appliacation?
+  How to upload files as content to your Application?

 </a>